SpudGunMan/meshing-around/README.md

 signalCycleLimit = 5
 ```
 # requirements
+Python 3.4 and likely higher is needed, developed on latest release.

-can also be installed with `pip install -r requirements.txt`
+The following can also be installed with `pip install -r requirements.txt` or using the install.sh script for venv and automation

 ```
 pip install meshtastic